even4void/aliquote/content/post/auto-tagging-my-music.md

 ### Onetagger

 I came across this software by chance.
 I was surprised there was a Linux ready binary to download.
 The UI is quite nicely done, and it is easy to start the auto-tagging process.
 You must select one or more external sources, including iTunes (with limited queries) or Spotify (needs a free account).
 The results were quite deceptive.
-I got a lot of failed download from one source, and even if all queries to Apple Music were successful, I ended up with all ID3 infos removed from my tracks.
+I got a lot of failed downloads from one source, and even if all queries to Apple Music were okay (but not that successful), I ended up with all ID3 infos removed from my tracks.
 Don't know why.

 ```shell
 --8<--------